sindresorhus/gulp-ruby-sass/readme.md

 Type: `String`
 Default: `gulp-ruby-sass`

-Name of the container used to copy the files before processing.
-Useful when you want to use sass on several locations.
+Name of the temporary directory used to process files.
+If you have multiple streams with gulp-ruby-sass running at once each will need a unique container name.

 ## License